pnnl/GenrAItOR/paper/paper.md

 # Discussion/Limitations

-Some challenges and limitations remain, including:
+Some challenges remain:

-1. **Resource Challenges.** Large context chunks strained GPU memory, requiring us to limit the generated context size.
-Long training times required careful checkpointing/monitoring.
+1. **Resources** Large context chunks strained GPU memory, requiring limitation of context size.
-2. **Specificity to Proteomics.** The package is focused on protein-related context.
-Custom functions are needed for other biomolecules/contexts, but the training process is domain-agnostic once datasets are prepared.
+2. **Proteomics focus.** The package focuses on proteomics; adapting to other biomolecules requires custom code, though training is domain-agnostic once data are ready.
-3. **Dependency Issues.** LLM fine-tuning involves many dependencies, leading to version mismatches (e.g., CUDA, PyTorch).
+3. **Dependencies.** Fine-tuning involves many dependencies, risking version mismatches (e.g., CUDA, PyTorch).

-Our work found that RAFT showed marginal improvement in AlignScore over base Llama-3 on a QA task in the biology domain.
-While this lags the more significant improvements in the original publication, we do not believe this invalidates the RAFT method, as our evaluation is limited compared to the original authors'.
-Specifically, we rely on a single metric from another model (AlignScore) for evaluation based on unverified synthetic data which may need more careful curation, e.g. involving verification by biological experts.
+RAFT showed marginal AlignScore improvement over base Llama-3 on our QA task.
+This likely reflects our limited evaluation: a single metric (AlignScore) on synthetic data that could benefit from expert curation.

 Our software package allows users to create context for performing RAFT in the proteomics domain given a list of proteins of interest.
 We hope this provides an easy-to-use base for researchers to explore the relationships between proteins identified in their experiments and expand the use of RAFT to different domain areas.